sanselme/k0rdent-sandbox/.devcontainer/README.md

 - `Dockerfile`: Builds the devcontainer image with all required tools.
 - `devcontainer.json`: Main configuration for the devcontainer, referencing `compose-dev.yaml`.
 - `compose-dev.yaml`: Docker Compose file defining the `kcm` service, mounting the workspace, setting up volumes (including CRDs and SSH keys), and exposing ports (10022, 30443, 443, 6443, 80).
-- `authorized_keys`: SSH public key for accessing the devcontainer.
-- `crds/`: Contains Kubernetes CustomResourceDefinitions (CRDs) such as `es.yaml` and `gapi.yaml` for use within the devcontainer environment.

 ---